Marceillo/eco-shave/README.md

 ##### Star Rating

-* The software gives a average count and rating count and you change your rating or clear it.
+* The software gives an average count and rating count and you change your rating or clear it.

 ![Star Rating](readme-images/star_rating%20.png)

 ### Product Detail Page

-* Feature : [Multiview feature](https://djangoguide.com/django-image-upload-specialization/django-multiple-image-upload/) from django that allows for one object to have multiple images.
+* Feature : [Multiview feature](https://djangoguide.com/django-image-upload-specialization/django-multiple-image-upload/) from Django that allows for one object to have multiple images.
 When the admin view you can add as many images as you like and delete them.
-* These images have a carousel and slide left to right with information the right for the product.
+* These images have a carousel and slide left to right with information on the right for the product.
-* This was a bit difficult to add in the view on the front end, but you can when you go to edit and add images but on the add image view you are limited to two image fields.
+* This was a bit difficult to add in the view on the front end, but you can when you go to edit and add images on the add image view you are limited to two image fields.
-* - The Multiview is a extra model and has CRUD functionality.
+* - The Multiview is an extra model and has CRUD functionality.
-* Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) this is a software install that handles the ratings this is differant to the LMS.
+* Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) This is a software install that handles the ratings which are different from the LMS.
-* - The Lms had a rating system but was setup differantly to has been done in this site with full CRUD as mentioned in the products.
+* - The LMS had a rating system but was set up differently than has been done on this site with full CRUD as mentioned in the products.
-* In this view you can add to the bag if the wish to purchase or continue shopping.
+* In this view you can add to the bag if you wish to purchase or continue shopping.
-* I have also added a wish list button that changes the words of the button based on if a product is in the wish list or not.
+* I have also added a wish list button that changes the words of the button based on whether a product is in the wish list or not.
 * - The wish list is only available when you are logged in.

 ##### Products Details image